-xiii) Campaigns to stop Western advertising on channels which use hate speech and incite violence: One of the great ironies of today's so-called "information war" is that Western advertisers fund Kremlin hate speech, demonization of LGBT people, incitement to violence and so on.
+xii) Boycotts and ostracism.
+People working at websites that violate elementary journalistic practices and principles (such as attempting to provide balanced reporting, and dealing fairly with complaints) should not enjoy the social and professional privileges-access to press conferences, media credentials-enjoyed by real journalists.
+One of the great ironies of today's socalled "information war" is that Western advertisers fund Kremlin hate speech, demonization of LGBT people, incitement to violence and so on.
 Western production companies also sell entertainment formats to the same channels, helping them become popular and attract viewers to their hate speech programs.
-A sustained campaign is needed to raise awareness among the general public about how advertisers and production companies directly help fuel attacks on minorities and incite violence, an idea originally put forward by Vasily Gatov.
+A sustained campaign is needed to raise awareness among the general public about how advertisers and production companies directly help fuel attacks on minorities and incite violence.

-In a parallel initiative, a group of Slovak ad agencies have grouped together to advise their customers to avoid advertising on a list of websites that promote xenophobia, pro-Kremlin disinformation, health conspiracies and other inaccuracies.
+In a parallel initiative, the Slovak initiative konspiratori.sk advises ad agencies and their customers to avoid advertising on a list of websites that promote xenophobia, pro-Kremlin disinformation, health conspiracies and other inaccuracies.
 The argument these agencies make is that appearing on these sites damage their clients' brands.
 This is an interesting development driven by profit motives rather than morals.

-Further awareness raising and campaigns are needed on this topic, with the ultimate aim of discouraging media outlets that promote hate speech and disinformation from attracting advertisers-thereby preventing them from purchasing the best Western entertainment formats.
+Further awareness raising and campaigns are needed on this topic, with the ultimate aim of discouraging media outlets that promote hate speech and disinformation from attracting advertisers, thereby preventing them from purchasing the best Western entertainment formats.
 We need to move towards a virtuous cycle where watchdogs award media with the best-quality news a seal of approval, in turn stimulating Western donors to support these outlets in buying the best entertainment formats, which in turn attracts advertising.